midgardproject/midcom-project-template/README.md

 The `up` command will download a Ubuntu 12.04 base image, start it in [VirtualBox](https://www.virtualbox.org/) and then use the [Puppet](http://puppetlabs.com/) configuration management system to set up Midgard2, PHP, Apache, and your MidCOM project.

 This setup can take a long time depending on your internet connection.
 Once it is done, there should be a MidCOM instance running based on your project setup.
+You can access it at <http://localhost:8181>.

 ### Usage